Cinetik/Dafuq-am-I-Doing/README.md

 * Clone this rep
 * ``` npm install ```
-* Edit config/default.json with your credentials
+* Edit config/default.json with your credentials.
+Provide the WSDL url.
 * ``` npm link ```

 ## Use it